Peru flag

-Postal codes for Anco-Huallo range from 03840 to 03841 in Apurímac, Chincheros, Peru.
-The table below lists ZIP codes and postcodes for places within Anco-Huallo.
+Postal Codes (Códigos postales) for Anco-Huallo range from 03840 to 03841 in Chincheros, Apurímac, Peru.
+To find exact Postal Codes and postcodes within Anco-Huallo, choose from the districts below.

 Postal Codes for Places in Anco-Huallo